basho/basho_docs/source/languages/en/riak/dev/advanced/cap-controls.md

 Scenario | What happens in Riak :--------|:--------------------
 All 3 vnodes agree on the value | Once the first 2 vnodes return the value, that value is returned to the client 2 of 3 vnodes agree on the value, and those 2 are the first to reach the coordinating node | The value is returned returned to the client.
-Read repair will deal with the conflict per the later scenarios, which means that a future read may return a different value or [[siblings|Vector Clocks#siblings]]
+Read repair will deal with the conflict per the later scenarios, which means that a future read may return a different value or <a href="/latest/theory/concepts/vector-clocks#siblings">siblings</a>
-2 conflicting values reach the coordinating node and [[vector clocks]] allow for resolution | The vector clocks are used to resolve the conflict and return a single value, which is propagated via read repair to the relevant vnodes
+2 conflicting values reach the coordinating node and <a href="/latest/theory/concepts/vector-clocks">vector clocks</a> allow for resolution | The vector clocks are used to resolve the conflict and return a single value, which is propagated via read repair to the relevant vnodes
 2 conflicting values reach the coordinating node, vector clocks indicate a fork in the object history, and `allow_mult` is set to `false` | The object with the most recent timestamp is returned and propagated via read repair to the relevant vnodes
 2 siblings or conflicting values reach the coordinating node, vector clocks indicate a fork in the object history, and `allow_mult` is set to `true` | All keys are returned as siblings, optionally with associated values (depending on how the request is made)